richardanaya/spark_delta_lake/README.md

 Being able to run on a cluster on your own machine is a stepping stone to running on a cluster in the cloud to ask big questions.
 Let's have fun!

+Please remember Spark security is off by default if you start using any of this tutorial for production.

 # Setup

 You'll need to first: